 Visit our Re-post guidelines

-The newest research comes from Italy's University of Pisa.
+This research comes from Italy's University of Pisa.
 The researchers tested garlic against the infective bacteria Staphylococcus aureus, Pseudomonas aeruginosa and Escherichia coli.
 The research found that all three bacteria species were inhibited by the Garlic extract, which was taken from fresh Garlic bulbs.

 This research confirmed another recent study published in the Asian Pacific Journal of Tropical Biomedicine, and conducted by researchers from King Saud University and India's Rangasamy College.